Vegan Mulligatawny Soup Recipe

 - 1 14 oz can light coconut milk

-- Heat the olive oil in a large pot over medium heat, add the onion and jalapeño peppers and sauté for 5 minutes until softened and fragrant.
+- Cook Onion and Jalapeno: Heat the olive oil in a large pot over medium heat, add the onion, jalapeño peppers and a pinch of salt and pepper and sauté for 5 minutes until softened and fragrant.

-- Add the diced apples, celery, garlic and ginger and cook for another 3 minutes, stirring often.
+- Add Fresh Ingredients: Add the diced apples, celery, garlic and ginger and cook for another 3 minutes, stirring often.

-- While the vegetables are cooking, mix together all of the spices in a small dish.
+- Mix Spices: While the vegetables are cooking, mix together all of the spices in a small dish.

-- Add the spice mixture to the pot, stir well and cook for another 2 minutes.
+- Toast Spices: Add the spice mixture to the pot, stir well and cook for another 2 minutes.
+If the pot starts to dry out, add a splash of vegetable broth or water.

-- Stir in the carrots, diced tomatoes and vegetable broth and simmer lightly for about 20 minutes until the rice and lentils are cooked.
+- Simmer Soup: Add the rice and lentils and stir well to coat with the spices, then stir in the carrots, diced tomatoes and vegetable broth and simmer lightly for about 20 minutes until the rice and lentils are cooked.

-- Stir in the coconut milk, salt and pepper.
+- Add Coconut Milk and Season: Stir in the coconut milk and season to taste with salt and pepper.

 Store in an air tight container in the fridge for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the fridge if frozen.
 Reheat as needed on the stovetop or in the microwave until heated to your preference.